evkx/evkx.github.io/content/models/rivian/r1/R1S_Performance_Dual-Motor_AWD_LP/_index.md

 ## Performance

-The Rivian R1S Performance Dual-Motor AWD LP has a maximum power of 489 KW (665 hp/656 bhp) and a total torque of 1123 nm (829 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 3.6 seconds and has a top speed of 201 km/h (125 mph).
+The Rivian R1S Performance Dual-Motor AWD LP packs an impressive punch with a maximum power of 489 kW (665 hp / 656 bhp) and a commanding total torque of 1123 Nm (829 ft-lb).
+This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.6 seconds, and it reaches a top speed of 201 km/h (125 mph), making it a standout in its class.

 ## Battery, range, and charging